OpenSourceLAN/origin-docker/mitm-ssl.md

 # Generating a self signed CA for MITM caching

+**Hint!** There's a script in this folder called `generate-tls-certificate-authority.sh` which will make these files for you. :)

-EG, for use with Epic Games if you own all of the PCs
+EG, for use with Epic Games if you own all of the PCs and you can install a Certificate Authority (CA) on it.

 ```
 # Generate your CA key and then certificate